 3. Understand Your Target Personas & Their Pain Points

 SaaS SEO is unique in that it’s all about identifying personas and problems.
 What I mean by that is your software purchasers will have different personas.
+These are people that will benefit from using your software.

 Why will they benefit from it?